velev1/CSharp-Part-2/Topics/06. Strings-and-Text-Processing/homework/10. Unicode characters/README.md

 Write a program that converts a string to a sequence of C# Unicode character literals.

 ## Input
-- On the only input line you will a string
+- On the only input line you will receive a string

 ## Output
 - Print the string in C# Unicode character literals on a single line